Solar Ready Vets and other solar jobs programs for veterans

 As long as your company can meet the program requirements, you can host a fellow!
 Fellowship cohorts are scheduled to begin three times per year, in January, May, and August.

-Other solar training programs for veterans
+Other veteran solar training programs

 The Solar Foundation isn’t the only group out there hosting a veterans solar program.
 Our friends at Solar Energy International (SEI) offer the Active Duty Military & Veterans Career Transition Program, which provides in-person hands-on training.